 Families are invited to attend Camp Kenya!
 A designated camping area is available for accompanying families.
 Families will be able to enjoy all that Savage Wilderness has to offer while their Scout(s) are experiencing Camp Kenya with their fellow Scouts and Leaders.
-All families attending Camp Kenya will be able to take part in the 1⁄2 day Safari, visit to Baden-Powell Memorial, and if age 11+ and having a BSA Swim test confirming swimming abilities a whitewater rafting adventure.
+All families attending Camp Kenya will be able to take part in the Game Drive, visit to Baden-Powell Memorial, and if age 11+ and have a BSA Swim test confirming swimming abilities a whitewater rafting adventure.
 All meals are supplied for family camping attendees, as well as transportation services to and from camp.